romkatv/powerlevel10k/README.md

 This can be caused by a low-level bug in macOS.
 See [this issue](https://github.com/romkatv/powerlevel10k/issues/241).

+This can also happen if prompt contains glyphs designated as "wide" in the Unicode standard and your terminal incorrectly displays them as non-wide.
+Terminals suffering from this limitation include Konsole, Hyper and the integrated VSCode Terminal.
+The solution is to use a different terminal or remove all wide glyphs from prompt.

 #### If the prompt line is shorter than the frame and is not mangled

 ```text